 Then we go into the meditation on love.
-Love is defined as the wish for others to be happy and to have the causes of happiness, and obviously from the start of this sequence we’re directing this to everybody.
-In the Theravada method for developing love, what is suggested is that we start with ourselves, developing love for ourselves.
-We then extend that love to those who are close to us, and the neighbors, and the people in our family, and city, and you extend it further and further, step by step like that.
-There are also meditations, like in Chenrezig meditation, in which we would extend this to the different beings in the different realms, and all this sort of stuff, and to all sentient beings.
+Love is defined as “the wish for others to be happy and to have the causes for happiness."
+Obviously, from the start of this meditation, we’re directing this love to everybody.
+However, in the Theravada method for developing love, what is suggested is that we start with ourselves, developing love for ourselves.
+We then extend that love to those who are close to us, then to the neighbors, then to the people in our city, and so on, extending it further and further, step by step.
+There are also meditations, like in the Chenrezig meditation, in which we extend this love to the different beings in the different realms and so on and to all sentient beings.

 All Sentient Beings

-So I must say that it’s not so easy to combine the emotional truth of those two approaches, because often, when we just do it in terms of all sentient beings, it’s just so vague that it doesn’t mean anything, and we’re not really taking seriously “all sentient beings.”
-What comes to my mind as a possible solution to this dilemma here – or dialectic, if we want to get into fancy terminology – is a guideline, which is given by Tsongkhapa in A Letter of Practical Advice on Sutra and Tantra, which is a text I translated many years ago and which I’ll actually be starting to teach when I go back to Berlin.
+I must say that it’s not so easy to combine the emotional truths of those two approaches because, often, when the meditation is done in terms of all sentient beings, it’s just so vague and doesn’t mean anything.
+We’re not really taking “all sentient beings” seriously.
+What comes to my mind as a possible way to resolve this dilemma here – or dialectic, if we want to get into fancy terminology – is to use a guideline that Tsongkhapa gives in A Letter of Practical Advice on Sutra and Tantra, which is a text I translated many years ago and which I’ll actually be starting to teach when I go back to Berlin.

 In that text, which is a wonderful text of practical advice, Tsongkhapa speaks about how to visualize in tantra practice.
-He says that the method for visualizing ourselves as Buddha-figures is, first, to gain a general feeling of the whole visualization, so the whole Buddha-figure, and he speaks particularly in terms of visualizing ourselves as a Buddha-figure.
-So he says, “Get the whole thing going first in a vague way,” because obviously in the beginning it’s not going to be with perfect clarity.
-Then, when we have a general picture, we fill in the details one by one, starting with the eyes,” because we tend to identify very closely with the eyes, “and that way you don’t lose the larger scope.”
-And he says, “Never lose the sense of the whole thing, which he says we must never do.
-So, it’s within the context of the whole thing fill in the details.
-If we do it like that, then we’ll be able to do the visualization correctly.”
+He says that the method for visualizing ourselves as Buddha-figures is, first, to gain a general picture of the whole visualization – so, the whole Buddha-figure.
+He says to get the whole thing going, first, in a vague way – because, obviously, in the beginning, we’re not going to be visualizing with perfect clarity.
+Then, when we have a general picture, we fill in the details one by one, starting with the eyes – because we tend to identify very closely with the eyes.
+That way, we don’t lose the sense of the whole thing, which he says we must never do.
+So, it’s within the context of the whole thing that we fill in the details.
+If we do it like that, then we’ll be able to do the visualization correctly.

-I work with particularly troublesome life forms like cockroaches, and then I think of the cockroach as, “This is just the manifestation of the karma of this mental continuum that in this lifetime happens to be expressing itself with a cockroach rebirth,” and that helps me.
+When working with particularly troublesome life forms – cockroaches, for example – I find it helpful to think, “This is just the result of the karma of this mental continuum – that it’s just in this lifetime that this mental continuum is manifesting as a cockroach”

-There’s something else I used, and this is... we’re talking about long ago and I didn’t have such familiarity with Dharma, but I’ve always been a trekky of Star Trek, and before that a science fiction fan.
-And so I imagined that I was on a given planet and here was the life form: it looked like that, looked like this wolf spider, and how would it do if my reaction of going to a planet and finding extraterrestrial life is that all I want to do is step on it?
+There’s also another technique I used.
+Now I’m talking about long ago when I didn’t have such familiarity with Dharma.
+I’ve always been a trekky (a fan of Star Trek) and before that, a science fiction fan, so I imagined that I was on a different planet.
+And here was the life form on that planet – it looked like that, like this wolf spider.
+So, how would it do for my only reaction to the life form on this planet to be one of wanting to step on it?
 That would not be very diplomatic.
 That helped me to develop respect for this life form.

 Very good.
 So you have an issue with spiders as well.

-In that way, at least to me, it makes sense that we have a sequence of three steps.
-Maybe that’s true, I never actually checked with any of my teachers to see if that is correct or not, but I always feel that if we have a long enough experience with the Dharma, that we need to put different pieces of the puzzle together and try to see what makes sense in terms of the presentation of the Dharma teachings without going outside of the scope of the Dharma.
-So, this is my own idea.
+Maybe that’s true.
+I’ve never actually checked with any of my teachers to see if that is correct.
+However, I feel that if we’ve had a long enough experience with the Dharma, we need to put the different pieces of the puzzle together in different ways and try to see what makes sense in terms of the presentation of the Dharma teachings without going outside the scope of the Dharma.
+This is my own idea.

-So, first, we think, “May everybody have happiness,” which would be like the happiness one aims for on the initial scope, the happiness of better rebirths and so on, and to have the causes of happiness, which would be ethical discipline, refraining from destructive behavior, this type of thing, in other words, we don’t have it to be so vague.
+So, first, we think, “May everybody have happiness,” which would be like the happiness one aims for on the initial scope, the happiness of better rebirths and so on, and then “the causes of happiness,” which would be ethical discipline, refraining from destructive behavior – this type of thing.
+In other words, don’t have the meditation be so vague.

 In terms of the four immeasurables, whether equanimity comes first or not, happiness comes before suffering.
 Are you saying that the happiness in the four immeasurables also is happiness of samsaric life?

-The question is, in terms of the four immeasurables, whether we have equanimity or we have equanimity last, then in the presentation of them would what I just said could also be applied to them – if it would makes sense to do that.
-Well, in a sense it would – if you look at the Mahayana presentation of the four.
-The Theravada presentation is different, because in the Mahayana presentation, joy is the wish for others to have the blissful joy of enlightenment.
-In the Theravada presentation, joy is rejoicing, rejoicing in the positive things that others have done, it’s the opponent to jealousy.
-So it’s explained quite differently in the four immeasurables in Theravada.
+The question is, is equanimity presented first or last in the four immeasurables?
+You also asked if what I just said could also be applied to them – if it would makes sense to do that.
+Well, in a way it would – that is, if we look at the Mahayana presentation of the four, not the Theravada presentation.
+In the Mahayana presentation, joy is the wish for others to have the blissful joy of enlightenment.
+In the Theravada presentation, joy is rejoicing, rejoicing in the positive things that others have done.
+It’s the opponent to jealousy.
+So, joy means something different in the Theravada presentation of the four immeasurables.

-So there are many, many different ways of interpreting and practicing these four immeasurable attitudes.
-But I think that the fact that one does them in a sequence, that sequence should make some sort of sense, otherwise the order just becomes arbitrary.
-And one might find the order arbitrary, because many different traditions order them differently, and phrase them differently even.
-I have an article on that on my website, where I survey the different presentations of the four immeasurables.
+There are many different ways of interpreting and practicing these four immeasurable attitudes.
+But I think that the fact that one does them in a sequence means that the order in which they’re done is not arbitrary – although one might find the order arbitrary.
+Many different traditions order them differently and even phrase them differently.
+I have an article on that on my website, in which I survey the different presentations of the four immeasurables.